josephtownshend/CV/README.md

 ## Skills

 - A Genuine Thirst For Knowledge
   - Since embarking on my coding journey I have discovered a real drive to understand the processes and technologies we use as part of our daily practice on a very deep level.
 Rather than grappling with the newest tech trends, I find myself much more drawn towards breaking down knowledge into its most rudimentary core components.
-I have found that in aquiring a deeper level of understanding I am able to much more readily impliment my learning into everyday tasks.
+I have found that in acquiring a deeper level of understanding I am able to much more readily implement my learning into everyday tasks.

 - Mentoring
   - During my time at Makers Academy I mentored two students through the initial stages of their coding journey.
 This was a great challenge for me, and an opportunity to coach students through areas that I too had struggled with.
-It also shon a light on my own progress and how teaching others can be a valuable way to deepen that knowledge and understanding.
+It also shone a light on my own progress and how teaching others can be a valuable way to deepen that knowledge and understanding.

 - Creative Problem Solving
   - During my time running <a href="https://www.instagram.com/houseworkpress/">Housework(Press)</a> I operated a Riso MZ970 printer as our main means of production.
-The Riso is a large grey japanese printer that runs on outdated software, spare parts and constant maintenance.
+The Riso is a large grey Japanese printer that runs on outdated software, spare parts and constant maintenance.
 The machine is very idiosyncratic so subsequently I spent a great deal of time not only troubleshooting the printer itself alongside creating solutions to realise complex artwork, this is something that I became adept at and also thoroughly enjoyed.

 ## Education